-Started with photography as a daily challenge in 2017, learning from the basics to photo editing and posting.
-Instagram: @idelafuentef
+Ignacio started with photography as a daily challenge in 2017, learning from the basics to photo editing and posting.

 How to Bring a Wildlife Photo to Life

-Photography's advancements these last few years have led to the lowering of equipment prices.
+Photography's advancements in the past few years have led to the lowering of equipment prices.
 The previously expensive DSLRs that only could be afforded by professional photographers can be seen in the hands of almost every amateur photographer today.
-With the growth of social networks like Instagram and Facebook, I've seen a corresponding growth of wildlife photography.
+With the growth of social networks like Instagram and Facebook, I've seen a corresponding growth in wildlife photography.

 However, you will see that not every animal post grabs your attention and speaks to you.
 In most cases, this is because people venture into wildlife trips and take photos of every living being around, hoping that an amazing image will appear—this could not be further from reality.

-Do not get me wrong, taking lots of images when you go into this kind of trip is a really good practice, but if you know you are going there and you want to get that perfect photo you will also have to be prepared when the perfect moment appears.
-Here are five tips to help you do so!
+Do not get me wrong, taking lots of images when you go on this kind of trip is a really good practice, but if you know you are going there and want to get that perfect photo, you will also have to be prepared when the perfect moment appears.
+Here are five tips to help you take beautiful wildlife photos!

 1. Master the Rules—Just Enough to Break Them